shaikm7d/Credit-Card-Fraud-Detection-with-Machine-Learning/README.md

 This is my **first Machine Learning project**, where I developed and evaluated two baseline models for **credit card fraud detection**:

 1. **Custom (from-scratch) K-Nearest Neighbors (KNN)** implemented manually and optimized using **FAISS** for efficient nearest-neighbor search.
-2. **Decision Tree Classifier** used as a baseline model for comparison and interpretability.
+2. **Decision Tree** used as a baseline model for comparison and interpretability.

 The project focuses on understanding the challenges of **imbalanced data**, the importance of **feature scaling**, and evaluating model performance using appropriate metrics such as **F1-score** and **confusion matrix**.